What exactly is Exercise Physiology?

 - bone disorders, such as arthritis and osteoporosis

 Exercise Physiologists can also provide support to those who would like to return to exercise safely after a long moment of immobility or sedentary living.
-This is especially helpful for those who have suffered an injury or who are recovering from surgery.
+This is especially helpful for those who have suffered an injury or who are recovering from surgery or a stroke.

 What does Exercise Physiology entail?